lfrank01/CircuitPython/CircuitPython_LCD/README.md

 * Maybe you are wondering what an i2c device is.
 Well, an i2c device (Inter-Integrated Circuit), which is what the LCD backpack is, only has two bus wires: (SDA) and (SCL), along with a ground and power source.

-* The (SDA) wire stands for (Serial Data Wire) and transmits the data one bit at a time.
+* The (SDA) wire is the (Serial Data Wire) and transmits the data one bit at a time.

-* The (SCL) wire stands for (Serial Clock Wire) and tells the (SDA) wire when to read the 8-bit data.
+* The (SCL) wire is the (Serial Clock Wire) and tells the (SDA) wire when to read the 8-bit data.

 * Note that the (SDA) and (SCL) wires have pins with coresponding names on the Adafruit Metro MO Express.

 * A (.py) file is standard CircuitPython code.
 A (.mpy) is a micropython file, which compresses CircuitPython code into a compressed format.
 A (.mpy) file is helpful for data storage, but because it converts the code into an unreadable and unreversable format, it makes it hard to understand the libraries.

 * Some i2c LCD backpacks have an adress that needs to be found and used in the code.
-I explain how to do this in the code.
+I explained how to do this in the code.
 There were two main addresses that were used: "0x27" and "0x3f."
 One of those addresses should work.

 * My code comments explain most of how the code works.
 Here is a link to my code:
 [CircuitPython_LCD_Code.](/CircuitPython_LCD/Luke-Engineering_III-CircuitPython_LCD.py)